lorinbaum/lorinbaum.github.io/_posts/2024-02-03-towards-insanely-great-ai.md

 $$

-Before the log, the exponentiated logits were scaled by their sum.
-The slope is 1/sum and the gradient of the exponentiated logits is:
+Before the log operation, the exponentiated logits were scaled by their sum.
+Both the exponentiated logits and the sum need a gradient.
+Exponentiated logits first, the gradient of the function they were scaled by was 1/sum and applying chainrule:

 $$